vvempati/codingChallenge/README.md

 I made it an attribute of the data class filmObject created in List.kt.

 In order for a user to rate a specific film, I created a restful endpoint for that as well using the film "id" as part of the uri.
-The id would have to be defined in the database.